hafid34bba/Micro-Services-Django-Flask-React/README.md

 Enjoy an intuitive and responsive user interface to interact with your microservices.

+## Database

+MySQL has been utilized as the database for this project.
+Separate databases have been created for each service to ensure efficient data management.

 ## Deployment

 We've leveraged the power of containerization and cloud services for a seamless deployment experience.
 The technologies used include: